-In the early 1990s, my office was a 2 minute walk from Monterey airport.
-10 minutes before my flight I would walk down the hill, walk through security, and go right on the plane.
+In the early 1990s, my office was a two minute walk from Monterey airport.
+10 minutes before my flight I would walk down the hill, stroll through security, and go right on the plane.
 I could fly to San Francisco, 110 miles away, as easily as I could drive to Pebble Beach, Carmel, or Big Sur.
 In the same amount of time.

 I no longer live in Monterey and I cannot—anywhere in the world—show up a few minutes before a commercial flight and expect to be on it.
 Now I usually commit to arriving at least 90 minutes prior to the scheduled departure time; the main factor being not knowing how long the security lines will be.

 8 Great Reasons to Drive Instead of Fly

 Why the heck would I suggest driving instead of flying?
 For heaven’s sake, I wrote a book called Winning the Airfare Game and regularly write about finding better air travel deals.

 Simply, air travel is no longer fun.

 When deciding whether to drive or fly, my baseline example is a trip to north central Massachusetts from my home in Northern Virginia.
 We used to fly most of the time but now choose to drive.